 If we had to pick just one hot tool to use for the rest of our lives, it would be a flat iron.
 We know what you’re thinking—what if you don’t want to have straight hair for the rest of your life?
 We’re here to let you know flat irons are much more versatile than their name leads you to believe.

 Skeptical?
-We’ve rounded up 10 incredibly stylish ways to style your hair with a flat iron.
+We’ve rounded up 15 incredibly stylish ways to style your mushroom brown hair with a flat iron.

-Get big, bouncy curls for your next special event using nothing more than your flatiron and some hairspray.
-Begin at the back of your head and spray 2-inch sections of clean, dry hair with a heat protectant.
-Quickly pass the flatiron over one section before lightly clamping down on your hair a half an inch from your ends.
+Get big, bouncy curls for your next special event using nothing more than your flat iron and some hairspray.
+Begin at the back of your head and spray 2-inch sections of clean, dry hair with a heat protectant like the Matrix Heat Buffer Thermal Styling Spray.
+Quickly pass the flat iron over one section before lightly clamping down on your hair a half an inch from your ends.

 Are your bangs in a bit of a styling rut?
 Look no further than this ‘70s-inspired ‘do.
 To achieve this look, simply flat iron your bangs up and away from your face.

 These days, there are all kind of hair tools whose sole purpose is to create flawless beach waves.
 However, when beach waves first became a staple on red carpets all over the world—they were created by flat irons.

 To create these runway worthy waves, begin at the back of your head working 2-inch sections of clean, dry hair.
 Clamp your flat iron at the base of the section and then twist your flat iron vertically.
 Then, slowly pass the flat iron over the section keeping a slight bend in your wrist to create the subtle wave.
 Once you’ve completed your entire head, run your fingers through your waves to give them a tousled final look and set your style with a light hold hairspray.